Revixxd/weather-app/README.md

 - local storage to save favorites cities

 - hide api key <- propel way to do it use some kind of backend response to fully hide it, api is free to use so its no matter if its showed or hide.
 Probably will be done in future when i learn some backend
-- metric could be change by changing in link metric ( currently is convert)
+- metric could be change by changing in link metric ( currently is converted using function)

 ## Bugs:
 - button location(on load perfect, bug came when user decline location on load and after allow location, then user need allow two times to get current location weather)